 9) Enjoy your work!
-And make more of these little cuties, off course!
+And make more of these little cuties, of course!

-Instead of attaching the last, central flower petal, you can opt to add a finishing touch using a small pompom, or another soft item (whatever strikes your fancy actually), like this:
+Instead of attaching the last, central flower petal, you can add a finishing touch using a small pompom, or another soft item (whatever strikes your fancy actually), like this:

-The folded flower will be a bit smaller and this little trick is welcome when you need to get some additional variation.
+The folded flower will be a bit smaller and this little trick is welcome when you need to get more diversity.

 I hope you’ll enjoy making them.
 For me, it was a fun break from regular sewing projects!

 They will look gorgeous as gift toppers!
 You can even combine them with real flowers in a bouquet, they will add that special unique touch to your table arrangement.
 Have you ever thought of putting them on a string and using them as flower mobiles?
 A great idea for nursery rooms!